Help Center

-Retro C: Maintenance Schedule
+Retro C: Cleaning & Maintenance Schedule

-Note: Certain conditions, including damp environments or certain types of wood (SYP) may require extra cleaning and lubrication, adjust as necessary.
+Note: Certain conditions, including damp environments or certain types of wood (SYP), may require extra cleaning and lubrication, adjust as necessary.

-Lubrication: Use a mixture of motor oil and kerosene (1:16) to clean out excessive resin buildup and to lubricate.
+Lubrication: Use a mixture of motor oil and kerosene (1:16) to clean out excessive resin buildup and lubricate.
 Very light lubricants and dry lubricants (graphite) should be used on all sliding metal surfaces as needed.
-Lubrication of the slides varies quite a bit depending on type of wood being cut and the environmental conditions.
+Lubrication of the slides varies quite a bit depending on the type of wood being cut and the environmental conditions.

 Daily